Cam-Cooper3/camgg/README.md

 ## Overview

-**CAM.GG** is a League of Legends stats tool that retrieves real-time summoner data, including rank, win rate, and more using Riot Games' API.
-The project also includes a loading spinner to provide visual feedback while data is being fetched.
+**CAM.GG** is a web application allows users to search for a League of Legends summoner by name and retrieve their ranked data, such as rank and win rate, using the Riot Games API.

 ## Features

-- Retrieve summoner details (level, profile icon, ranked stats) by entering a summoner's name and tagline.
+-   Fetch summoner data based on the summoner's name and tagline.
-- Displays ranked stats, including rank tier, LP, wins, losses, and win rate.
+-   Display summoner's rank and win rate for different queue types.
-- Responsive design with a dark theme for a smooth user experience.
-- Loading spinner for visual feedback during data fetching.
+-   Shows a loading spinner while fetching data.
+-   Basic error handling for invalid requests or API issues.

 ## Tech Stack

-- **Node.js** (Express for server-side handling)
-- **Axios** (for making API requests)
-- **HTML/CSS/JavaScript** (for the frontend)
+-   **Node.js & Express**: Handles backend routes and API requests.
+-   **Axios**: For making HTTP requests to Riot's API.
+-   **HTML/CSS**: Frontend structure and styling.
+-   **JavaScript**: Frontend interactions and data rendering.
+-   **Dotenv**: For managing environment variables.
-- **Riot Games API** (for summoner data)
+-   **Riot Games API**: Used for fetching summoner and ranked data.

 ## Installation and Setup